Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 Additional and Interesting Information about Malta:

 Malta has EU membership, Euro and English as the second official language.
-According to the census 2021, 519.562 persons lived in Malta with Valletta as its capital; 115.449 or 22,25% of the inhabitants were foreigners.
-According to the employment agency Jobsplus, 56% of the foreign workforce were non-EU/EEA citizens.
+According to the National Statistic Office, at the end of 2022 over 542.000 persons lived in Malta with Valletta as its capital; over 137.000 or 25% of the inhabitants were foreigners.
+According to the employment agency Jobsplus, 63% of the foreign workforce were non-EU/EEA citizens.
 The country has 300 sunny days a year and the sunrise earlier in winter when people go to the office.
-Most people live on the main island Malta, which is located about 130 km south of Sicily, the 2 other islands are Gozo and Comino.
+Most people live on the main island Malta, which is located about 100 km south of Sicily, the 2 other islands are Gozo and Comino.
 There are excellent flight connections to most European centres with over 30 airlines.

 Malta is positioning itself as an onshore location compatible with EU laws, but at the same time it provides an attractive environment to enterprises and individuals: Malta was set by the OECD on the whitelist, has numerous double taxation agreements and is rarely in the field of fire of high tax countries.
 At the same time, it is possible to get access to attractive EU- subsidies.
 Authorities in Malta act slowly, sometimes customer-friendly, there are one-stop shops that offer to investors flexible and individual solutions.